 Pre-marriage counselling allows the two parties to nip any potential issues in the bud before they may arise.
-It allows the two partners to learn to understand each other and to communicate in a way that will be productive and will not result in a breakdown of communication, or even a fractured relationship.
+It allows the two partners to learn to understand each other and to communicate in a way that will be productive and will not result in a breakdown of communication.

-Pre-marriage counselling is often deployed in order to settle issues that will occur post-marriage, such as:
+Pre-marriage counselling is often used in order to settle issues that will occur post-marriage, such as: